saucer/saucer/CONTRIBUTING.md

 - Includes
     - Includes should be sorted by length where applicable
     - Project/Internal Headers always come first
-    - System and Project Headers should be separated by a line break.
+    - System and Project Headers should be separated by a line break

 - Naming Convention
   - We use a "standard library-ish" naming convention